SabineWren/Quiver/README.md

 - Spellcast: CastSpell, CastSpellByName, UseAction

 ## Module Lifecycle Hooks
 The UI code is a mess right now, but soon there will be an event for attaching a frame to the Main Menu.
+If creating a new module, include a name for it in the locale file.
 ```
 OnInitFrames
 { IsReset: Boolean } -> unit